coder/docs/admin/appearance.md

 ## Terms of service

-To enable the display of a terms of service and to edit the text displayed:
+To enable the display of terms of service and to edit the text displayed:

 1. Go to **Manage** > **Admin** > **Appearance** in the Coder UI.
 1. Toggle the switch to **On**.